2326gpsi10samuellemos-jpg/RealEstateManager/README.md

 # Real Estate Manager (C#)

 This project is a more advanced C# console application developed to manage real estate properties.
-The system allows users to **add, edit, remove, and view properties**, each with defined characteristics such as type, size (m²), and name.
+The system allows users to **add, edit, remove, and view properties**, each with defined characteristics such as type, size (m²), and name and much more.

 ## Features
 - Add new properties with specific attributes (type, size, name, etc.)